bhanugandham/BactGenomePipeline/README.md

 ```
 The `samples` field defines the list of sample identifiers (usually the name of the input FASTQ file without the extension).
-The `flye` field defines the flye parameters.
+The `flye` field defines the flye polish target parameter.

 ---